openpilot-community/documentation-site/content/hardware/giraffe/giraffe-hyundai/_index.md

 !!
 A note on the FAKE ethernet port:
 !!
 DO NOT use this to connect to your laptop or network.

-This giraffe is custom built by community members for Hyundai models matching similar hardware as the 2017 Hyundai Elantra.

 ## Where to buy